gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-giving-a-tdd-crash-course-in-2-hours.md

    We want to keep them engaged to get the most out of their training.

 - **The 10-minute rule.**
-   This is about optimizing for how long learners can keep up their attention while being passive.
+   The 10-minute rule is about optimizing for how long learners can keep up their attention while being passive.
    TV has conditioned us to receive information in small segments of ~10 minutes in length.
+   After 10 to 20 minutes, learning begins to diminish.
-   We want to avoid dry instruction.
+   So we want to avoid dry instruction that lasts longer than that.
-   But when we do it, it should take no longer than 20 minutes.
-   The shorter, the better.

 ### Opening: WebHunt (20-30 minutes)
 Two hours is not a lot of time.